theoknights/theoknights.github.io/_posts/2024-03-31-MEHAT-conference-schedule.md

   </svg>
 </button>
 <div class="content">
   <p><i>Written by the fifteenth century poet Enveri for Mehmed II, the Destan of ‘Umur Pasha, part of the Düstûrnâme (Book of the Vizier), is a powerful epic, based on oral history, of the eponymous Turkic prince of Aydın (c.
 1309-1348).
 This long-neglected text rediscovered in the twentieth century, shines a light on the fragmented fourteenth century Aegean.
-Split asunder by the revanchist Byzantine Empire, emerging Beyliks of Aydın, Menteşe and Osmanli, Genoese &amp; Venetian colonial holdings, Catalan mercenaries, and the surviving Frankokratia in Greece, the Aegean was nonetheless united in trans-Mediterranean trade networks, producing important goods for West European manufacturing – namely alum for colourful cloth.
+Split asunder by the revanchist Byzantine Empire, emerging Beyliks of Aydın, Menteşe and Osmanli, Genoese & Venetian colonial holdings, Catalan mercenaries, and the surviving Frankokratia in Greece, the Aegean was nonetheless united in trans-Mediterranean trade networks, producing important goods for West European manufacturing – namely alum for colourful cloth.
 The only question being who would profit from its extraction and trade.
 Into this maelstrom the question over the sovereignty of the island of Chios (Saqiz) and Smyrna provides an interesting example of clashing universalist claims between the Byzantines (Andronicus II) and Turks (Aydınoğulları), and the mercantile interests of the Genoese (Zaccaria family).
 Out of this comes a contested and still unresolved historiographical debate in the twentieth century between Byzantinist Paul Lemerle and Ottomanist Halil İnalcık regarding who had sovereignty over Chios in 1327.
 This comes from differing interpretations of select passages from the Düstûrnâme, specifically the term illik oldu.
 This paper will explicate these different interpretations, but overcome them, by instead offering a meta explanation regarding the ignored fifteenth century context of the Düstûrnâme in the court of Mehmed II, and further will question what sovereignty meant in a world of interstate commerce.</i></p>
 </div>
 </div>
 <p>